Bltgn/DF-succubus/succubus-prod/succubus-readme.txt

 ## Modified vanilla files ##
 The following changes were done on the original DF files.
 Please keep them in mind if you combine this mod with others.

-* entity_default.txt: Added siege triggers to dwarves, made humans, elves and kobold attack faster.
+* entity_default.txt: Added siege triggers to dwarves, made humans, elves and kobold attack faster, dwarves are no longer playable at embark.
 * creature_subterranean.txt: Added pet value to fire imps.

 ## Magma ##